 4) Click "Yes" if you have already made a backup.

 5) Click "Start Clone" to finish this operation.
 If the external hard drive is an SSD, you can tick “SSD Alignment” to optimize the performance.

 AOMEI Backupper makes it easy to clone C drive to external hard drive.
-In addition, it is also working well when you need to clone a hard drive or SSD.
+In addition, it also works well when you need to clone a hard drive or SSD.
 With it, you can back up system and create a system image to keep Windows and applications safe.
-Or you may need to set an automatic backup to avoid forgetting backing up in future and data loss.
+Or you may need to set an automatic backup to avoid forgetting backing up in the future and data loss.

 Note: If you use the Windows Server operating systems, you need to upgrade the Standard edition to Server one.
 But you can experience many more amazing functions that Standard doesn’t offer, so it’s definitely worthy of your hard-earned money.